 At time point ‘0’ (when the 10 mL of media/soil extract was added to vessels), ~150 ppb of hydrogen sulfide was detected for both the O2 & N2 vessels.
 This initially elevated concentration in hydrogen sulfide is most likely derived from the media A fermentation itself.
 Media A contains sulfate ions intended for anaerobic growth in bacteria.
 As time proceeds, a tapering effect of the O2 vessel is observed from ~150 ppb to ~48 ppb while an increase in concentration occurs with N2 vessel (~350 ppb) in the same 10 hour timespan as compared to the control vessel maintaining a level of ~3-4 ppb.

 Figure 4 followed the same process as figure 3 but over a 5 day period in which sampling occurred once per day.
 The N2 vessel (anaerobic conditions) increases from ~350 ppb on the first day to ~1600 ppb on the day 5.
 Further data was collected at Day 10 not shown on Figure 4 which indicated a concentration of ~2100 ppb.
-As time proceedes it appears that hydrogen sulfide production might plataeu between day 5 and 10.
-Further investigation is necessary to elucidate trend.
+As time proceeded it appeared that hydrogen sulfide production might plateau between day 5 and 10.
+Further investigation would be necessary to elucidate trend.

 Chart 4 presents the mean values for hydrogen sulfide gas sampling and gypsum purity for Day 1, 5, & 10.
 As hydrogen sulfide gas emissions increase, gypsum purity values decrease especially under anaerobic conditions where sulfate-reducing agents are present.
-Under anaerobic conditions the purity value dropped from 101.05% to 82.47%, a nearly 18.6% loss of purity.
-Coupling the rapid loss-on-drying analysis from the MAX® 5000XL with the hydrogen sulfide specific Jerome® 605 demonstrates the inverse relationship between Gypsum purity and hydrogen sulfide generation due to anaerobic fermentation.
+Under anaerobic conditions, the purity value dropped from 101.05% to 82.47%, a nearly 18.6% loss of purity.
+Coupling the rapid loss-on-drying analysis from the MAX® 5000XL with the hydrogen sulfide specific Jerome® J605 demonstrates the inverse relationship between gypsum purity and hydrogen sulfide generation due to anaerobic fermentation.

 Hydrogen sulfide generation due to anaerobic fermentation of gypsum is a problem in many different industries.
-Construction & demolition landfills (C&D) sites in particular must monitor the hydrogen sulfide emissions from decaying gypsum-based wallboard.
-Anaerobic fermentation occurs when sulfate-reducing bacteria such as the type shown below (Desulfovibrio vugaris) are present in a low oxygen environment.
+Construction & demolition landfills (C&D) sites, in particular, must monitor the hydrogen sulfide emissions from decaying gypsum-based wallboard.
+Anaerobic fermentation occurs when sulfate-reducing bacteria such as the type shown below (Desulfovibrio vulgaris) are present in a low oxygen environment.